MajidUppal/CSCI_115_Stockbusters/README.md

 The quantamental pipeline is orchestrated through `main.py`, which executes a 7-step
 workflow:

- (1) data collection from the FMP API
+ - (1) Data collection from the FMP API
- (2) feature engineering with 30+ technical and fundamental indicators (3) model training using Random Forest classification (4) model validation against quality thresholds (35% minimum, 80% production) (5) prediction and backtesting with hybrid scoring (6) optional RAG reasoning via ChromaDB and Vertex AI (7) data versioning through W&B Artifacts.
+ - (2) Feature engineering with 30+ technical and fundamental indicators
+ - (3) Model training using Random Forest classification
+ - (4) Model validation against quality thresholds (35% minimum, 80% production)
+ - (5) Prediction and backtesting with hybrid scoring
+ - (6) Optional RAG reasoning via ChromaDB and Vertex AI
+ - (7) Data versioning through W&B Artifacts.

 Currently, the pipeline is executed manually via `python main.py`, while GitHub Actions handles continuous integration (automated testing and linting on each push).